NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 - In your project folder create, if needed, a folder `dependencies\win\` and change to this folder.
 - In that folder, follow this link [from here](https://github.com/glfw/glfw/releases/download/3.4/glfw-3.4.zip) to download GLFW
 - Unzip the glfw-3.4.zip file.
-If the contents are in a subfolder (e.g., glfw-3.4), move all files and folders from glfw-3.4 into glfw3-4 and remove the now-empty glfw-3.4 folder, during this make sure:
+Make sure:
-  - When unzipping, ensure all files and folders, including the CMake folder and its contents, are moved from the extracted subfolder into glfw3-4.
+  - When unzipping, ensure all files and folders, including the CMake folder and its contents, are moved from the extracted subfolder into `dependencies\win\glfw3-4` and NOT in: `dependencies\win\glfw3-4\glfw3-4` or any other sub folder
   - Use a reliable extraction tool that does not skip hidden or system files.